ThisIsItz/travelapp/README.md

 - How many days is your trip away.
 - How many days is going to take the trip.

-For this project I've used three APIs (Geonames, DarkSkys and Pixabay).
+For this project, I've used three APIs (Geonames, DarkSkys and Pixabay).

 ## How to start